-The FDIC is funded by premiums that member banks pay for deposit insurance coverage and from earnings on investments in US Treasury securities.
+The FDIC examines and supervises more than 4,500 saving banks and is funded by premiums that member banks pay for deposit insurance coverage and from earnings on investments in US Treasury securities.
 The agency insures more than $9 trillion of deposits, covering virtually every bank in the country.
 The FDIC does not cover mutual funds, securities, or related investments.

 The agency has six regional offices and three temporary satellite offices across the country, in addition to its headquarters in Washington, DC.
 Funded by premiums paid by member banks, the FDIC is managed by a five-person board of directors, all of whom are appointed by the US President and confirmed by the Senate.

 Since FDIC insurance was introduced on January 1, 1934, not a single cent of insured funds has been lost as a result of a bank failure.
 Bank failures in fiscal 2013 totaled 24, down significantly from a peak of 157 in 2010 in the midest of the Great Recession.
 In addition, the number of banks on the problem bank list (banks rated "4" or "5" on the CELS rating scale) fell to 467 from a high of 888 in March 2011.